XFGQ/AI-Driven-Energy-Efficient-Scheduler-for-Heterogeneous-P-E-Core-Architectures/README.md

 - `advanced_scheduler_model.h5`
 - `advanced_scaler.pkl`

-If these files are missing the Dashboard will exit with an error message: "Model dosyaları eksik!".
+If these files are missing the Dashboard will exit with an error message: "Missing the model files!".

 ---